-The maturity amount of a Fixed Deposit is a combination of deposit amount, deposit tenor, rate of interest, and interest payout frequency.
+The maturity amount of a Fixed Deposit is based on

-• Deposit tenor: The amount of time you would stay invested in the Fixed Deposit.
-Usually, FDs have a lock-in period.
+• Tenor: Usually, FDs have a lock-in period.
 Longer tenor results in higher maturity amount.

-• Deposit type: There are two types of FDs: Cumulative and Non-Cumulative.
-Both have different frequencies of interest payouts.
+• Deposit type: Cumulative and Non-Cumulative FDs have different frequencies of interest payouts.

-The easiest way to calculate the maturity amount is to use an online FD Calculator and put in the above mentioned details.
-The calculator will give you the maturity amount without any manual work.
+The easiest way to calculate the maturity amount is to use an online FD Calculator and add the above-mentioned details.
+The calculator gives you the total maturity amount without any manual work.